 The AffectedResourcesType complex type is used to identify system resources that can be affected by an exploit of this weakness.
 If multiple resources could be affected, then each should be defined by its own Affected_Resource element.

 The AlternateTermsType complex type indicates one or more other names used to describe this weakness.
 The required Term element contains the actual alternate term.
 The required Description element provides context for each alternate term by which this weakness may be known.

 Schema path: ApplicablePlatformsType

-The ApplicablePlatformsType complex type specifies the languages, operating systems, architectures, paradigms, and technologies in which a given weakness could appear.
-In each case, one can specify either a specific Name or a general Class of platform.
+The ApplicablePlatformsType complex type specifies the languages, operating systems, architectures, and technologies in which a given weakness could appear.
+A technology represents a generally accepted feature of a system and often refers to a high-level functional component within a system.
 The required Prevalence attribute identifies the regularity with which the weakness is applicable to that platform.
 When providing an operating system name, an optional Common Platform Enumeration (CPE) identifier can be used to a identify a specific OS.

 Schema path: ArchitectureClassEnumeration

 The ArchitectureClassEnumeration simple type contains a list of values corresponding to known classes of architectures.
 The value "Architecture-Independent" is used to associate with all architectures.

 The ArchitectureNameEnumeration simple type contains a list of values corresponding to known architectures.